NilayMehta/Plagiarism-Detection/README.md

     4. (optional) Integer N tuple size, default is N=3

 An example useage using the test files would be: <br />
-python plagiarismdetection.py syns.txt file1.txt file2.txt
+python plagiarismdetection.py syms.txt file1.txt file2.txt